Learned Optimizers for Analytic Continuation: Conclusion

-\paragraph{Discussion and conclusions.} Motivated by sparsity-based methods, we have proposed a highly efficient neural network scheme for analytic continuation in quantum many-body problems.
-Our learned optimizers show low time costs and may be easily extended to other high-dimensional inverse problems via large-scale pretraining where traditional maximum entropy methods demand tremendous computation time.
+Motivated by sparsity-based methods, we have proposed a highly efficient neural network scheme for analytic continuation in quantum many-body problems.
+Our learned optimizers show low time costs and may be easily extended to other high-dimensional inverse problems via large-scale pretraining where traditional maximum entropy methods demand tremendous computation time (see Appendix \ref{App:Benchmarks} for more details).
 The output of our method may also be used as a neural default model to improve the performance of maximum entropy methods and make use of their both advantages.
-We also find that constructing neural networks from fix-point iteration can achieve better parameter efficiency than heuristic full-connected networks.
+We also find that constructing neural networks from fix-point iteration can achieve better parameter efficiency than heuristic fully-connected networks.
 By viewing neural network as learnable fix-point iteration, we see that different fix-point iteration schemes are not equivalent if their parameters can be learned, despite that they all converge to the same solution for a given problem.
 The learned iteration paths are more regular than their unlearned counterpart.
 This, combined with the powerful theory about calculus of variations, may help invent novel algorithms and lead to a better understanding of the training dynamics and regularization of neural networks.

-This work was supported by the National Key R\&D Program of MOST of China (Grant No. 2017YFA0303103), the National Natural Science Foundation of China (NSFC Grant No. 11974397, No. 11774401), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33010100), and the Youth Innovation Promotion Association of CAS.
+This work was supported by the National Natural Science Foundation of China (NSFC Grants No. 11974397, No. 12174429), the National Key R\&D Program of MOST of China (Grant No. 2017YFA0303103), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33010100), and the Youth Innovation Promotion Association of CAS.